Village la Fontaine

-Low-flow faucets in kitchens and bathrooms, single-flush water closets, and a rainwater harvesting system.
+Low-flow showerheads, low-flow faucets in kitchens and bathrooms, single-flush water efficient water closets, and a rainwater harvesting system.

-Aluminium sheets on steel rafters for roof construction, solid dense concrete blocks for internal and external walls, and finished concrete flooring.
+Controlled use of concrete for floor slabs, aluminium sheets on steel rafters for roof construction, solid dense concrete blocks for internal and external walls, finished concrete flooring and aluminum window frames.

 *Part of the energy efficiency percentage may be associated with virtual energy for comfort depending on the presence of heating and cooling systems.
 Note that virtual energy does not contribute savings to utility bills.